 Another giant, Amazon, is also trying to enter the healthcare market.
 Last June, the company acquired the online pharmacy PillPack, and a joint venture with JPMorgan Chase and Berkshire Hathaway called Haven to improve access to primary health care, simplify the insurance process and increase the availability of prescription drugs.
 All of these steps must be combined in the service that promises to revolutionize healthcare – Amazon Care.

 Amazon Care is currently only available for Amazon employees in Seattle in a pilot mode.
 Through a dedicated app, you can get basic medical care, doctor’s advice, and symptom analysis.
 The service, using telemedicine services, will allow employees to communicate with medical personnel through video and built-in chat, as well as schedule follow-up visits to the doctor and deliver prescription drugs to the address.

 Mobile Health and Does Technology Have Boundaries

 Mobile health (mhealth) is a relatively new term that refers to the interaction between the healthcare system and wireless mobile technologies.
 It is also used to promote a healthy lifestyle for a person.
 Mobile health services are extremely useful for chronic disease management, diagnostics, medical inquiries, and weight management.

 There are no services that would include all these components, but there are platforms that are ready to offer separate services due to the use of the Internet of Things (IoT) that continues to grow, and the amount of data is expected to only increase.
 The introduction of 5G technologies can help solve these problems.
 Earlier this year, China had already performed the first remote surgery – a doctor in the southeastern province of Fujian removed the liver of a laboratory test animal by operating surgical robotic arms via a 5G connection.
-And in 2016, an international team of researchers developed a miniature wireless electronic device that can monitor temperature and pressure when implanted in the brain.
+In 2016, an international team of researchers developed a miniature wireless electronic device that can monitor temperature and pressure when implanted in the brain.
 Since implantation always carries the risk of infection or additional surgery, the new device is subsequently dissolved.